For Students: Applying for an SCPKU Summer Seminar

-The Stanford Center at Peking University (SCPKU) offers Stanford graduate students a special opportunity for short-term study in Beijing.
+The Stanford Center at Peking University (SCPKU) offers Stanford undergraduate and graduate students a special opportunity for short-term study in Beijing.
 These three-week seminars are taught by Stanford faculty (Academic Council members, Medical Center Line Faculty, and Active Emeriti) representing disciplines and schools spanning the entire campus and are specifically designed to integrate course content and program location.
 Each seminar is limited to 16 students (8 Stanford students maximum; up to 8 Chinese university students may be invited to join some seminars).
 One Stanford teaching assistant (TA) will support each seminar.
 No China expertise is required.

-Eligible students may apply here.
+The official application portal will open in early Winter Quarter.
 An official Stanford transcript via Axess is also required - details are provided in the application form.
 Seminar instructors may also ask interested students to submit a proposal and/or separate/initial application directly to the instructor.
 See SCPKU Seminar Schedule for a list of our seminar offerings and corresponding application deadlines.Applications will be reviewed and selected by the seminar instructor.
 Some faculty may conduct interviews as part of the selection process.
 Students will be notified of the selection results by approximately 30 days prior to the start of the seminar.
 No action is required for students who are waitlisted; should a space open up in the seminar, the waitlisted student will be contacted with further instructions on how to enroll.
 All accepted students must confirm their status to the SCPKU Graduate Seminar Program by the confirmation deadline to be communicated in their acceptance letters.

 To determine an applicant’s qualifications, standing at the University, and readiness to participate in a program, the following offices may be consulted: 1) Office of Accessible Education, 2) Office of the Vice Provost for Graduate Education, 3) Undergraduate Advising and Research, 4) Office of Judicial Affairs, and 5) Vaden Health Center/Counseling and Psychological Services (Note that Vaden will not share confidential health information with the program, but may identify a concern with an applicant’s readiness to participate, to be further addressed with the applicant).

 SCPKU reserves the right to revoke admission at any point prior to the seminar should there be any changes to student’s qualifications, standing at the University, and readiness to participate in the program.
-SCPKU will notify the student should there be any concerns and if the student is no longer eligible to participate in the Graduate Seminar Program.
+SCPKU will notify the student should there be any concerns and if the student is no longer eligible to participate in the Summer Seminar Program.

 SCPKU will cover participating students’ international round-trip economy airfare to Beijing and airport transfers up to $1500, lodging and meals for the duration of the seminar, and class-organized travel expenses within China.
 Students will be responsible for visa and passport application fees, pre-departure immunization costs, health insurance, and all other incidental expenses.

 All seminar participants are required to attend the entire seminar, from the scheduled arrival date/time through the scheduled departure date/time.
 Late arrival and/or early departure is not permitted under any circumstances.
-Seminar participants must adhere to the SCPKU participation requirements set forth in the SCPKU Graduate Seminar Program Participation Commitment and Assumption of Risk, Release of Claims, Indemnification and Hold Harmless Agreement (“SCPKU Graduate Seminar Student Agreement”).
-Students acknowledge understanding and compliance with the terms of this agreement within the SCPKU Graduate Seminar Program student application form.
+Seminar participants must adhere to the SCPKU participation requirements set forth in the SCPKU Summer Seminar Program Participation Commitment and Assumption of Risk, Release of Claims, Indemnification and Hold Harmless Agreement (“SCPKU Summer Seminar Student Agreement”).
+Students acknowledge understanding and compliance with the terms of this agreement within the SCPKU Summer Seminar Program student application form.
 Students must also attend any pre-departure orientations on campus held by the seminar instructor to prepare students both academically and culturally.
 The seminar will also have a mandatory on-site orientation shortly after arrival in Beijing to address practical issues including safety and health precautions, emergency procedures, as well as any cultural challenges.
 Participating students must also turn in all required application materials by the designated deadlines in order to remain eligible.
 Finally, there may be seminar-specific prerequisites that will be detailed in individual seminar descriptions.
 Refer to SCPKU Seminar Schedule and click on individual seminars for more information.
 Students should carefully review all participation requirements outlined here prior to submitting an application.
 If a student fails to meet all requirements after being selected for a seminar, they will be removed from the program.
 This allows SCPKU to effectively prepare students for the program and ensures fairness to students on the waitlist who have completed all requirements.

 Students on international programs should be aware that attitudes toward medical conditions, disabilities, and psychological conditions vary by culture and under the laws of the host countries.
 These differences impact the level of treatment and accommodation available abroad.
 Students should give serious consideration to their health and personal circumstances when accepting a place in an international program and should consult with their physicians.

 Students should understand that the conditions in Beijing can present difficulties and challenges not encountered at Stanford University.
 Students should be prepared for a varying level of lodging and amenities, new climate, new foods, and potentially having less privacy and personal space than they are used to at the home campus.
 Dietary selections may be limited, so students with severe restrictions should carefully evaluate their ability to participate comfortably.
 Additionally, some seminars may have specific prerequisites involving physical fitness and/or accessibility (e.g., hiking in remote locations, etc.).
 Students should refer to SCPKU Seminar Schedule and click on individual seminars for more information regarding seminar-specific prerequisites.
-Students who have concerns about the specific living and traveling conditions should consult with the SCPKU Graduate Seminar Program before submitting their application.
+Students who have concerns about the specific living and traveling conditions should consult with the SCPKU Summer Seminar Program before submitting their application.

 Students must be aware that certain immunizations are required to protect their health in overseas locations.
 Students must review the Center for Disease Control and Prevention’s website for complete information on health conditions and vaccinations for China.
 Students must also consult the on-campus Vaden Health Center Travel Clinic.
 Students are expected to make an appointment with the on-campus Vaden Health Center Travel Clinic as soon as they are accepted to the program at (650) 498-2336 ext.
 1 to discuss any health concerns, pre-departure immunizations, and any personal prescriptions before going abroad.